Find Affordable College Courses

 Read full report on Nursing at Madison Area Technical College

-University of Wisconsin - Green Bay ranked #6 on this year’s Best Nursing Schools in Wisconsin list.
-Located in the medium-sized city of Green Bay, UW - Green Bay is a public school with a medium-sized student population.
+With a ranking of #6, University of Wisconsin - Green Bay did quite well on this year’s best schools for nursing students.
+Located in the city of Green Bay, UW - Green Bay is a public school with a medium-sized student population.

 After completing their degree, nursing graduates from UW - Green Bay carry an average student debtload of $28,255.